data-science-infinity/data-science-infinity.github.io/_posts/2024-03-04-enhancing-targeting-accuracy.md

 <br>
 The overall story from both approaches is very similar, in that by far, the most important or impactful input variables are *distance_from_store* and *transaction_count*

-Surprisingly, *average_basket_size* was not as important as hypothesised.
+Surprisingly, *average_basket_size* was not as important as hypothesized.

 There are slight differences in the order or "importance" for the remaining variables but overall they have provided similar findings.